-Whether you’re completely new to computers or want to brush up your existing IT skills, we’re sure to have a course that suits you.
+Whether you’re completely new to computers, want to brush up your existing IT skills, or want to improve your Microsoft office knowledge, we’re sure to have a course that suits you.

-As long as you can attend for 4 hours each week at times convenient to you, including evenings and Saturdays, then all of your training is absolutely FREE.
+As long as you can attend for 4 hours each week at times convenient to you, including evenings and Saturdays, then all of your computer lessons are absolutely FREE.

-Our Learning Centre is a professional adult learning environment located on Newlands Street.
+Our dedicated Microsoft training centre is a professional adult computer learning environment located on Newland Street.

 You will also have the opportunity to complete one or more units in: